bio-ontology-research-group/genepheno/README.md

 Follow these steps to merge the two files:

-1.open a terminal and change the path to the project that you downloaded 2.Keep the necessary input files in the same folder 3.cat merged.human.mouse.TM.extracts_part1.txt merged.human.mouse.TM.extracts_part2.txt > merged.human.mouse.TM.extracts.txt
+1.open a terminal and change the path to the project that you downloaded

+2.cat merged.human.mouse.TM.extracts_part1.txt merged.human.mouse.TM.extracts_part2.txt > merged.human.mouse.TM.extracts.txt

 STEP3.
 Expand the extracted pairs based on the equivalent as well as class relations of the phenotypes in phenomenet (covering phenotypes from HP and MP).